TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    socket types are unsupported.

-   The parameter ``server_side`` is a boolean which identifies whether server-side or client-side behavior is desired from this socket.
+   The parameter ``server_side`` is a boolean which identifies whether server-side or client-side behavior is desired kutoka this socket.

    For client-side sockets, the context construction is lazy; if the underlying socket isn't connected yet, the context construction will be